Walt Disney World: Energy use

 Walt Disney World requires an estimated 1 e9kWh of electricity annually, costing the company nearly $100 million in annual energy consumption.
-In addition to relying primarily on fossil fuels and nuclear energy from the state's power grid, Walt Disney World has two solar energy facilities on property; a 22 acre Mickey Mouse-shaped solar panel farm near Epcot, and a 270 acre facility near Disney's Animal Kingdom.
+In addition to relying primarily on fossil fuels and nuclear energy from the state's power grid, Walt Disney World has two solar energy facilities on property; a 22 acre Mickey Mouse-shaped solar panel farm near EPCOT, and a 270 acre facility near Disney's Animal Kingdom.
 The larger facility produces enough solar energy to provide electricity to two of the resort's theme parks.
-The sites are operated by Duke Energy and the Reedy Creek Improvement District, respectively.
+The sites are operated by Duke Energy and the Central Florida Tourism Oversight District, respectively.

 The entire Disney Transport bus fleet uses R50 renewable diesel fuel, obtained from used cooking oil and non-consumable food waste from the resort.